Copeman-1/EUP-Menu/README.md

 Save Uniforms:

 Select Add Uniform in the main menu.
-Enter a uniform name (e.g., "Test Uni") and a submenu path (e.g., "Police/Patrol" or just "Patrol" if unique).
+Enter a uniform name (e.g., "Patrol") and The submenu path (e.g., Police/Patrol ).
 Your current ped's clothing is saved to the specified submenu.

 Apply Uniforms:

 Navigate to a menu (e.g., "Police") and submenu (e.g., "Patrol").
-Select a saved uniform (e.g., "Test Uni") to apply it instantly.
+Select a saved uniform (e.g., "Patrol") to apply it instantly.

 Navigation: